 SEED's ultimate goal is to create a University-wide Center for Social Entrepreneurship that would host conferences and bring in speakers.
 "We want to have ethics case competitions, social business venture competitions, and we want to be able to connect students with employment opportunities," she said.

 SEED members will also teach a class in the fall on social entrepreneurship through the Cavalier Education Program, which allows students to create and teach courses to their peers.
 "It's kind of a primer.
-We hope to create a minor or a track in social entrepreneurship and have it available across disciplines so anyone can take the classes," said Fischer, who is still deciding what she will do after graduation.
+We hope to create a minor or a track in social entrepreneurship and have it available across disciplines so anyone can take the classes," said Fisher, who is still deciding what she will do after graduation.

 She said there is a real need to bring social entrepreneurship into all of U.Va.'s classrooms.
 "Because everything that we know about it, we have had to teach ourselves.
 Why isn't it offered at U.Va?
 We really think this is the future.
 This is how you change the world."